 Many people often tend to ignore the pain they experience in the knees or even hip.
 This pain is due to Osteoarthritis.
 Osteoarthritis will majorly affect the people as they get older.
 Cartilage covering the joints acts as the lubricant and lets them glide smoothly.
 Over time, this cartilage wears out due to injury or inflammation of the joints especially in the knee and hip joints.
 This results in the bones of the joints rubbing against each other.
 This is called osteoarthritis.

-Mentioned are 6 facts about knee and hip Osteoarthritis
+Mentioned are 6 facts about the knee and Hip Osteoarthritis

 - Treatment: The process underlying osteoarthritis cannot be reversed, but symptoms can usually be effectively managed with lifestyle changes, physical and other therapies, medications, and surgery.

-- Weight loss: Being overweight puts extra stress on knees and hips.
-Loosing weight can lower arthritis pain.
+- Weight loss: Being overweight puts extra stress on the knees and hips.
+Losing weight can lower arthritis pain.

 - Exercise: A variety of exercises, such as strength training, aerobics, the range of motion and tai chi, can help with both pain and physical function in knee OA.
 Strengthening can also help with hip OA pain.
 Water-based exercises may improve function in both knee and hip joints, but offer only minor benefits for pain.
 A physical therapist can help customize exercises to strengthen the muscles that support your knees or hips.